 5.2 Assessment

-Refer to the accompanying TPP drawing, ref: 16\1206\TPP\NT\GR\Rev\A, for the relationship between the proposed development and the trees adjacent to the site.
+Refer to the accompanying TPP drawing, ref: 16\1206\TPP\NT\GR\Rev\B, for the relationship between the proposed development and the trees adjacent to the site.

-The following tree will be removed to enable the proposed development:
+No trees will be removed to enable the proposed development.